Kraminius/Kruskals_Algorithm_with_free_edges/README.md

 Fairies exists, and are free; Find the cheapest way to connect all the islands.

 We could have used Prim's or Kruskal.
-But listening on the water-pipes; The dataset is not very edge-dense, and we decided to opt for Kruskal, seeing this is done in Java - and therefore not very CPU effective.
+But listening on the water-pipes; The dataset is not very edge-dense, and I decided to opt for Kruskal, seeing this is done in Java - and therefore not very CPU effective.